Last Updated on December 15, 2021

 That’s because Katharine had more power and decision-making abilities than any typical woman during the early 1900s.

-Today, you can learn about Katharine by touring Reynolda, one of the most popular things to do in Winston-Salem.
+Today, you can learn about Katharine by touring the Reynolda House Museum of American Art, one of the most popular things to do in Winston-Salem.
 While today’s museum may be affiliated with Wake Forest University, the building and decor were completely designed by Katharine.

 She worked with landscape designers and architects to make it technologically advanced for the time.